edgio-docs/edgio-docs/guides/uplynk/analyze/reports.md

 ## Controls and Functions {/*controls-and-functions*/}

-Customize your dashboards and report data using controls.
+Customize your report data using controls.
 Functions allow you to view and print your selections.

 ### Data Controls  {/*data-controls*/}